Shopify/polaris/polaris.shopify.com/content/components/layout-and-structure/alpha-card.md

 ## Related components

-- For more general use cases, [use the Box component](https://polaris.shopify.com/components/layout-and-structure/box)
+- For more flexibility on styling, [use the Box component](https://polaris.shopify.com/components/layout-and-structure/box)